jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 ### Slight tangent incoming!

 Educating content editors on using semantic markup can be an important part of ensuring that semantic, accessible content is being added to a site.
-Despite designing and building an accessible experience, this work could be undone by fundamental knowledge gaps when adding content such as blog posts, case studies etc if they are handled through a CMS.
-Link text, image alt text, heading structure, correct element usage, etc can all have detrimental effects on a persons experience.
+Despite designing and building an accessible experience, this work could be undone by fundamental knowledge gaps when adding content such as blog posts, case studies, etc if they are handled through a CMS.
+Link text, image alt text, heading structure, correct element usage, etc can all have detrimental effects on a person's experience.

-If the importance of using semantic and accessible elements and structure is lost on somebody, it can be useful to remind people that it can have many benefits, for example SEO and readability.
-Jeremy Keith has a interesting thought on [doing the right things for the wrong reason](https://adactio.com/journal/18199).
+If the importance of using semantic and accessible elements and structure is lost on somebody, it can be useful to remind people that it can have many benefits, for example SEO, and readability.
+Jeremy Keith has an interesting thought on [doing the right things for the wrong reason](https://adactio.com/journal/18199).

 End of tangent.

 ### Lists and Safari "list"-itis

 Something to consider when using lists and testing behavior with iOS/MacOS and Safari is the removal of default styles (`list-style: none;`).
-With this combination of OS and browser, this style will actually remove the semantics using the `<ul>` or `<ol>` element provides.
+With this combination of OS and browser, this style will remove the semantics using the `<ul>` or `<ol>` element provides.
 The reasoning behind this comes from the overuse of lists to mark components up.

 A bug was filed for this 'issue' which prompted the following response:

 > This was a purposeful change due to rampant “list”-itis by web developers. … Basically, if you remove all default visible indication of the list, there is no indication to a sighted user or screen reader user that the content is a list.
 If you want to override this heuristic for accessibility, you can always add an explicit ARIA role=”list”.

-As suggested to get around around this, you can explicitly add a role to the element:
+As suggested to get around this, you can explicitly add a role to the element:

 ```html
 <ul role="list">